NethServer/nethserver-makerpms/README.rst

     $ COMMAND="scl enable devtoolset-9 -- makerpms" makerpms *.spec

-The container images

-  cd /usr/share/nethserver-makerpms/
-  podman build -f Dockerfile-7 .

-For more info about the image builds look at ``travis/build-container.sh``.
+For more info about how to build the images look at ``travis/build-container.sh``.

 Images for NethServer 6 are available as well: just replace ``7`` with ``6``.

 Other commands
 --------------

+The ``install.sh`` scripts installs also the following commands:

 * ``uploadrpms`` is a RPM publishing helper, specific for the NethServer community RPMs publishing policies
 * ``releasetag`` is a release workflow helper, specific for the NethServer community release guidelines